TiledTensor/TiledCUDA/README.md

 ## Introduction

-**TiledCUDA** is an efficient kernel template library implemented using CuTe, which provides a wrapper for cutlass CuTe and enables more efficient fusion.
+**TiledCUDA** is an efficient kernel template library implemented written in **CuTe**, which provides a wrapper for cutlass CuTe and enables more efficient fusion.

 TiledCUDA uses **PyTorch** as the runtime and leverages the **Tensor** class of PyTorch for convenient testing.